 Project Status

-artichoke is currently in the design and grammar-specification phase.
-The
+artichoke is currently in the early implementation phase.
+The front-end

 Building from Source